tensorpack/tensorpack/examples/FasterRCNN/README.md

  <a id="ft3">3</a>: This entry does not use ImageNet pre-training.
 Detectron numbers are taken from Fig. 5 in [Rethinking ImageNet Pre-training](https://arxiv.org/abs/1811.08883).
  Note that our training strategy is slightly different: we enable cascade throughout the entire training.
- As far as I know, this model is the __best open source TF model__ on COCO dataset.

 ## Use Custom Datasets / Implementation Details / Speed: